-A library patron who does not change his or her behavior after being asked to do so by a staff member will find that his behavior will result in these actions: The patron, whether juvenile or adult, will be asked at the first infraction to modify the behavior; the second infraction will result in the patron being asked to leave the library immediately and not return that day.
-Upon the infraction, the patron will be suspended from the library for a period of two (2) weeks.
-If the disciplined patron continues to misbehave after that date, the next suspension will be for six (6) WEEKS.
-If the patron is a minor, his parents will be notified by the city librarian.
+A library patron who does not change their behavior after being asked to do so by a staff member will find that their behavior will result in these actions:

+- The patron, whether juvenile or adult, will be asked at the first infraction to modify the behavior. - The second infraction may result in the patron being asked to leave the library immediately and not return that day. - Upon further infractions, the patron may be suspended from the library for a period of time, decided by the library director and/or law enforcement. - If the disciplined patron continues to misbehave after that date, they may be trespassed, which is a ban from the library and grounds. - If the patron is a minor, his parents will be notified by the librarian.
 The police will be notified in cases of excessive, dangerous, or illegal disruptive behavior.